- Floors 1-9: Ordon Fairy Fountain

-For those of you who don’t yet know what the Cave of Ordeals is, I suggest you keep playing through the game until you’re all done.
-But if you’re eager to complete it or if you simply can’t find it, then head to the far, southern reaches of the Gerudo Mesa.
-Before you do, though, make sure that you have the Double Clawshot, the Ball and Chain, the Spinner, and the Dominion Rod.
+The Cave of Ordeals is located on the southern reaches of the Gerudo Mesa.
+Before you go, make sure that you have the Double Clawshot, the Ball and Chain, the Spinner, and the Dominion Rod.

 When you’re ready to start, you can enter the cave.
 Fill up on items before you enter, because you can’t stop to take a break.
 Bombs and arrows come to mind immediately.
 Bring as many of each as you can.
 Having upgraded bomb bags and a large quiver will also be helpful.